« Details »

-Sometimes the tapers were made long enough to drive in but not through.
-These parts are referred to as "drive" hardware - as in "drive staple".
+Sometimes the tapers are made long enough to drive in but not through.
+These parts are referred to as "drive" hardware - as in "drive staple."

 People not doing strict, historically accurate work often use screws.
-Though not as strong or permanent, screws are easier to use, easier to remove and cleaner looking.
-It wasn't until the late 1700's that machines were invented to mass produce wood screws and they didn't become common until the 1840's.
+Though not as strong or permanent, screws are more familiar to use, easier to remove and cleaner looking.
+It wasn't until the late 1700's that machines were invented to mass produce wood screws and they didn't become common until the mid 1800's.

-All of this early American hardware has been made to be used on flush mounted doors -- jambs made so that the door will hang even with the front of the casing.
+All of this early American hardware has been made for flush mounted doors -- jambs made so that the door will hang even with the front of the casing.
 This is not standard procedure today, but old houses were designed this way and early hardware evolved to be flush mounted.
 If flush mounting is not possible, hardware can be custom made to fit.